user4815162342/stew-cli/manual.md

 -   `close`: See the open command, below.
 This closes the current stew project.

--   `proj`: Allows access to the in-memory project object itself, giving you access to everything in the project using the core API.
+-   `project`: Allows access to the in-memory project object itself, giving you access to everything in the project using the core API.

 -   `doc`: Gives API access to the current working doc.
+Note that this command is asynchronous, and must be called to get the value.

--   `chdoc [docpath]`: Changes the current working doc to the specified value.
+-   `goto [docpath]`: Changes the current working doc to the specified value.
     This value can be a string path, relative to the base of the project, a RegExp, a Glob (see `glob` below), or it can be an actual API doc object.
 If no argument is passed, the new working directory will be the root of the project.

--   `ndoc [filter]`: Changes the current working doc to the next one in document order.
+-   `next [filter]`: Changes the current working doc to the next one in document order.
     Specifying a filter (see `lsdoc`) allows you to skip documents that don't match the filter.
     Note that a recursive filter causes the children of all siblings to be included, allowing for a inefficient directory walking mechanism.

--   `pdoc [filter]`: Changes the current working doc to the previous one in document order.
+-   `previous [filter]`: Changes the current working doc to the previous one in document order.
 Specifying a filter (see `lsdoc`) allows you to skip documents that don't match the filter.
     Note that a recursive filter causes the children of all siblings to be included, allowing for a inefficient directory walking mechanism.

--   `dndoc`: Changes the current working doc to the first child of the current doc.
+-   `down`: Changes the current working doc to the first child of the current doc.

--   `updoc`: Changes the current working doc to the container of the current doc.
+-   `up`: Changes the current working doc to the container of the current doc.

 -   `glob <string>`: *(Deprecated)* Turns a string containing pattern characters such as '\*'